Villa Escudero Plantations and Resort

 Near the CR entrance, on the left side, was a display about birds endemic to the Philippines or I presume can be found in Villa Escudero.
 Likewise near the CR entrance, but this time on the right side, are photos I think of the owner, and a certificate certifying how great it is to visit the resort.
 The comfort room is well ventilated, clean but can benefit from some repairs.

-After doing the ritual to gain that much needed comfort, I proceeded back to the reception desk.
+After doing the ritual to gain that much-needed comfort, I proceeded back to the reception desk.
 I made sure I washed my hands with soap.
-Here, we paid Php 1,400.00 for the “day tour” – inclusive of the famous lunch buffet at the Labasin Waterfalls Restaurant, tour of the AERA Memorial Museum, cultural show and bamboo rafting.
+Here, we paid Php 1,400.00 for the “day tour” – inclusive of the famous lunch buffet at the Labasin Waterfalls Restaurant, a tour of the AERA Memorial Museum, cultural show and bamboo rafting.

 I know we are already late for lunch.
 At the reception area, we were informed that lunch at the waterfalls is from 11 am 2 pm only, which means that we have barely an hour to enjoy this “unique feature of Villa Escudero” – an ominous signal for us to hurry up, move, or lose lunch.